SandraKanna/printf/README.md

-# FT_PRINTF
+# FT_PRINTF 42
-The goal of this project is to undrstand what a variadic function is so you can be able to reproduce some of the capabilities of the "printf" function from the standard C library.
+The goal of this project from 42 School is to understand what a variadic function is so you can be able to reproduce some of the capabilities of the "printf" function from the standard C library.
-A variadic function is a function that can take a variable types of arguments.
-Printf is a good example as it can take integers, chars, strings, pointer, etc and print the corresponding output.
+A variadic function is a function that can take variable types of arguments.
+Printf is a good example as it can take integers, chars, strings, pointer, etc as parameters and print the corresponding output.

 ## Mandatory part
 Implement the following conversions: